NorthernWidget-Skunkworks/Project-Symbiont-LiDAR/README.md

 * Cable to logger
   * 3 m (or less) [4-conductor AlphaWire](https://www.digikey.com/product-detail/en/alpha-wire/5004C-SL001/5004CSL001-ND/484976), stripped and tinned at both ends.
 Other cables will work too; this is what we have found to be highest quality and reliability.
 * Mounting plates (see [CNC files](CNC) for fabrication)
-  * Acetal (Delrin) sheet: 1/4" thick.
-We commmonly use 12x24" [black](https://www.eplastics.com/ACTLBLK0-25012X24) or [natural](https://www.eplastics.com/ACTLNAT0-25012X24) color
   * U bolts **dimensions?**
   * 1/4"-20 nuts, washers, and bolts **1 inch?**

->>@bschulz1701 Delrin dimensions? -> Dimentions of mount = 5" x 3.75"
->>@bschulz1701 Link to Easel too? -> @awickert [Easel Link](https://easel.inventables.com/projects/VMmCoOyJyiiKTospk1NBBQ)

 ### Assembly

-1. Drill and tap the holes in the side of the box.
+1. Drill and tap 20 mm holes in the side of the box.
+Use a M20-1.5 tap for the threads

->> Bobby: are the holes in the walls of the box tapped?
-Size?
-Measurements? -> @awickert Yes, they are M20-1.5 tapped holes

 2. Install the sensor as shown below using two of the \#4 self-tapping screws.
 By mounting the LiDAR Lite at an angle, you can fix it to the box lid in a way that still allows the box to open and close properly.